projectunic0rn/pub/content/blog/2019-20-21-hello-world/index.md

 ### Add an author

-You must be listed as an author before you post blog posts.
+You must be listed as an author before you can post.
 In the [`content`][pub_content_dir] directory, there is a file called [`author.yaml`][author_yaml].
 Here you add an entry with these options:

 - **`id`** (Required) - A unique string value for this author entry.
 These are the rules for this value:
-  - May only contain alphanumeric characters or hyphens.
+  - May only contain alphanumeric characters or hyphens
-  - Cannot have multiple consecutive hyphens.
+  - Cannot have multiple consecutive hyphens
-  - Cannot begin or end with a hyphen.
+  - Cannot begin or end with a hyphen
-  - Maximum is 39 characters.
+  - Maximum is 39 characters
-- **`name`** (Required) - The author's display name for blog posts.
+- **`name`** (Required) - The author's display name
 - **`bio`** - Short description of the author
 - **`github`** - The author's GitHub username
 - **`twitter`** - The author's Twitter username